BNUCNL/FreeROI/doc/index.rst

 `available <http://sourceforge.net/projects/freeroi/files/?source=navbar>`_.
 Unzip the package, double click *freeroi.exe* to run the program.

-For \*uix users, a guide about how to install is available on `FreeROI@Github <https://github.com/BNUCNL/FreeROI>`_.
+For other users, a guide about how to install is available on `FreeROI@Github <https://github.com/BNUCNL/FreeROI>`_.

 Also, we have created a google group for collaboration.
 If you hava any